behnazkhoshnood/Nonogram-puzzle/README.md

     - The 4 main colours used are:

-    - #64882b for Rules page which is close to green.
+    - #64882b for Rules(index) page which is close to green.

     - #1982C4 for Nanogram page which is a nice blue color.